simonw/til/github/github-pages.md

 GitHub Pages was originally built around the [Jekyll](https://jekyllrb.com/) Ruby static site framework.
 You can turn that off by adding a `.nojekyll` file to your repository root.

+Weirdly, I found that this also fixed an issue where files in a directory called `node_modules/` were serving as a 404.
+Adding `.nojekyll` fixed that.

 ## /foo will serve content from foo.html, if it exists

 If you create a file called `foo.html` in the repo and visit the page `/foo` you will see content from that file.